alejandrodnm/blog_posts/2018_03_07_python_library_testing_with_tox_and_travis/python_testing_with_tox_and_travis.md

 ## setup.py

-The next steo is to create the setup.py file, ours looks somethings like this:
+The next step is to create the setup.py file, ours looks somethings like this:

 ```
 from setuptools import find_packages, setup